Skip to content

 php artisan lattice:typescript

 This scans the paths listed in config/lattice.php under discover, reads public properties, and writes resources/js/lattice/generated.d.ts.
-That file augments ComponentProps (for fields and components) and ColumnProps (for columns) in the @lattice-php/lattice module, giving you typed node.props and column.props in the renderer.
+That file augments ComponentProps (for fields and components) and ColumnProps (for columns) in the @lattice-php/core module, giving you typed node.props and column.props in the renderer.

 Without running lattice:typescript the props fall back to a loose Record<string, unknown> — the renderer still works, types are just not narrowed.